GQL-Project/gql_db/src/fileio/README.md

     - Pages refer to sections of the file, with a fixed size, which by default is 1024 bytes.
     - The first page of the file is the header page, which contains the table's schema, and how many pages are in the file.

+## Workflow for File IO
+1. We track the referenced database for each user.
+2. When a query is made on a table, we open the corresponding file in the known database folder
+    - Here, we can check the schema and ensure the columns and their types match.

 ## Constraints:
 - All types are of fixed length.
 - The total size of a row in the schema cannot be more than 4096 bytes.